Spaten-Franziskaner-Bräu

 Spaten-Franziskaner-Bräu GmbH is a brewery in Munich, Bavaria, Germany.
-Its products are beers of the brands Spaten and Franziskaner.
+It produces Spaten and Franziskaner beers.

 History

 In 1397, the Welser Prew was alluded to for the first time in Munich.
 The ownership changed often until 1854, when the brewery moved to the location it still uses today.
 In 1867, it became the largest brewery in town.

 In 1872, the Franziskaner Leist brewery, served beer at the Oktoberfest for the first time, the Spaten Oktoberfestbier Ur-Märzen, especially brewed by Josef Sedlmayr.
 In 1909 began to deliver beer to North America.

 In 1922, the Spaten-Brauerei and Franziskaner-Leist-Bräu united to form a joint stock company.
 Both breweries were owned by the Sedlmayr family (Gabriel Sedlmayr was a former royal court beer brewer).
 In 1924, the advertising slogan "Lass Dir raten, trinke Spaten" (literally "Let yourself be advised, drink Spaten") was invented.
 It is still in use today.

 The Franziskaner beer was created in 1935, and its label (the Franziskaner monk) was designed by Ludwig Hohlwein.
 In 1964, the brewery produced its first wheat beer, and ten years later, all the Franziskaner brewed became wheat-based.
 In 1984, the brewery started a national distribution of its beers.
 By 1998, it ranked among the top 10 breweries of Germany.

 The brewery reached a production of 1 e6hL in 1992.

 In 1997, the brewery combined with the Löwenbräu AG to form the Spaten-Löwenbräu-Gruppe.

 The Spaten-Löwenbräu-Gruppe was sold in 2003 to Interbrew for 530 million euros.
 During the 2002/2003 brewing year, the Franziskaner beer alone reached one million hectoliters produced.

 The brewhouse in the Marsstraße in Munich was closed due to a lack of workload in 2006 and is now the museum of the company.

 In 2011, the brewery launched the Franziskaner Royal (wheat beer).
 In 2017, AB InBev launched the distribution of alcohol-free Franziskaner in the UK.
 In 2021, AB InBev began considering selling the Franziskaner and Spaten brands in a move to offload some of its German beer assets.